2 men shot, seriously wounded in the city's Tioga-Nicetown section: Police

 PHILADELPHIA (WPVI) -- Philadelphia police are investigating a double shooting in the city's Tioga-Nicetown section Friday.

-The shooting happened just before 9:30 p.m. on the 1800 block of West Junata Street.
+The shooting happened just before 9:30 p.m. on the 1800 block of West Juniata Street.

-Police say one man was shot in the back, the second man shot in the face.
+Police say a 19-year-old man was shot twice in the head.
+Another man, a 24-year-old, was shot in the hip.

 One of the male victims was found at Germantown and Hunting Park Avenues, officials say.